tickcount/voice-listener.lua/README.md

 Available cheats: Neverlose, Gamesense, Primordial, Fatality, Onetap, Pandora, Nixware, Evolve, Spirthack

 ## Information
 In the end of 2022 esoterik (gamesense developer) decided to go full-schizo mode and encrypt shared esp packets with his own techniques because he didn't like the fact that my cheat revealer existed.
-AFAIK in the recent updates he even decided virtualize some parts of the sharedesp code to make it harder to reverse-engineer.
+AFAIK in the recent updates he even decided to virtualize some parts of the sharedesp code to make it harder to reverse-engineer.

 [This part of the code (L198)](https://github.com/tickcount/voice-listener.lua/blob/ee363896627ddc64a367488edf50d823255d9ca3/voice-listener.lua#L198) basically executes the shellcode (reversed part of the shared esp decryption from gamesense) and returns true if it matches the gamesense shared esp packet.
 I didn't have much time to port it to lua so i just left it the way it is, feel free to reverse it.